 - Aims to advise you on the amount of ongoing maintenance required in the future

-- Provides a market valuation if requested
+- Where practical and agreed as a separate service, provides a market valuation if requested

 The Royal Institution of Chartered Surveyors is a professional body that accredits professionals within the land, property, construction, and infrastructure sectors worldwide.